 - Freeze for three to four hours or until ready to serve.

-As with most things in life, too much of this nut can be detrimental, especially to pregnant women.
-By sticking to the daily permissible limit, you can reap the maximum benefits of this nutritive nut and avoid any side-effects.
-So, unless you have been specifically told to steer clear of pistachios by your doctor, go ahead and relish your daily serving!
+As with most things in life, too much of pista can be detrimental, especially to pregnant women.
+By consuming them in moderation, you can reap the maximum benefits of this nutritive nut and avoid any side-effects.
+So, unless you have been specifically told to steer clear of pistachios by your doctor, go ahead and relish your daily serving of them.